TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

   - *DL_Score* (Responses $\in$ (0, 1))

 ## Starting Shiny Server
-Once we have the shiny server configuration file ready and the app ready, it's time to make the server at the given port to host it live.
-To do this run the following command on the terminal.
+Once the configuration file and app is ready, to host it live, run the following command on the terminal.
 The code also shows how to check the *status* of the server i.e. whether the server is listening on the port or not.
 Its sample output is shown.

 ```
 # To restart/start/stop the server